 Why shouldn’t you buy it?
 If you want a blazing-hot iron, this might not impress you.
-If you’re left-handed, there are other irons that are better suited to you.
+Are you’re left-handed?
+There are other irons that are better suited to you.
 If you need a lot of control over steam, you may be disappointed.
-If you want to steam at lower temperatures, the NI-300TR won’t cut it.
+You may want to choose another iron if you like to steam at lower temperatures because the NI-300TR won’t cut it.
 Some people don’t like an iron that turns off automatically.
 This one does.

-If you need a steam iron to help you iron a few garments at a time, this could be your next iron.
+If you need a steam iron for just a few garments at a time, this could be your next iron.

 It does have accurate temperature settings, and it does get pretty hot for a 1200 watt iron.
-It glides and steams pretty well.
+I feel like it glides and steams pretty well.
 It might not be best if you like to iron everything under the sun once a week, but depending on your fabrics, it could work just fine.

 What I do know is that people who buy this iron seem to be a pretty happy bunch overall, and that speaks volumes.
-So few complaints about it breaking down speaks to the quality, which is rarely seen even in high end irons these days.
+The fact that I see so few complaints about it breaking down speaks to the quality, which is rarely seen even in high-end irons these days.